Cindicator Price Reaches $0.0013 (CND)

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-Cindicator’s genesis date was September 9th, 2017.
+Cindicator’s launch date was September 9th, 2017.
 Cindicator’s total supply is 2,000,000,005 tokens.
-The Reddit community for Cindicator is https://reddit.com/r/cindicator and the currency’s Github account can be viewed here.
 Cindicator’s official website is cindicator.com.
 Cindicator’s official Twitter account is @cindicator and its Facebook page is accessible here.
+The Reddit community for Cindicator is https://reddit.com/r/cindicator and the currency’s Github account can be viewed here.

 Сindicator’s founders envision a future where the collective intelligence of analysts, data scientists, and investors is leveraged by AI to solve the most pressing problems of the post-capitalist era.”